What Is Heart Failure?

 - Holter monitor - Worn for 24 hours, this test provides a continuous recording of heart rhythm during normal activity

-There is no cure for the most common forms of congestive heart failure, but depending on causes and severity of your condition, the following treatment options may help reduce your symptoms and improve your quality of life:
+There is no cure for the most common forms of congestive heart failure, but depending on causes and severity of your condition.
+A combination of lifestyle changes, medications, medical procedures, cardiac rehabilitation, and in some cases surgery.

-MidMichigan offers cardiac rehabilitation services, including supervised, prescribed aerobic training on exercise machines, to help you safely build a stronger cardiovascular system.
+Rehabilitation - prescribed cardiac rehabilitation "aerobic training" on exercise machines, to help you safely build a stronger cardiovascular system.